sfigg/commercialization-public/docset/design/device-experiences/docking.md

 Wireless docking features to consider:

 -   A wireless connection from the device to the dock
--   Support for phone, tablet and laptops
+-   Support for phone, tablet, and laptops
 -   Wired or wireless mouse and keyboard input
 -   Monitor outputs using HDMI, DisplayPort, or both